nic-dgl103-f24-cvs2/project-WILLTJURREIT/README.md

 #### Colours

-**Primary**: The colours of this website will consist of 60% White 30% Black 10% Red, this will maintain the brand that the community has known and trusted for many years.
+**Primary**: The colours of this website will consist of 30% grey 30% White 30% Black 10% Red, this will maintain the brand that the community has known and trusted for many years.
 **Secondary**: The font colours may differ, between white or black in colour depanding on the contrast and positioning/ background.

 #### Fonts